Pfizer awards distinction for Academic Excellence in medicine

 Hence the involvement of Pfizer and the Pfizer Scientific Institute to responsibly promote academic excellence in a field as important as medicine, but, he says, it also implies recognition of the efforts of the institutions, families and support entities that these students have around.

 He points out that, in addition to academic excellence, these future physicians must have respect for human life and empathy for patients, crucial values promoted at Pfizer.
-This reflection is also shared by Dr. Verónica Nateras, who is currently in charge of the Pfizer Scientific Institute, who adds that “honesty and integrity are also values that must be promoted in the new generations of doctors to be able to speak to patients with transparency and help them to always look for the best health solutions available ”.
+This reflection is also shared by Dr. Verónica Nateras, who is currently in charge of the Pfizer Scientific Institute, who adds that “honesty and integrity are also values that must be promoted in the new generations of doctors in order to speak to patients. with transparency and help them to always look for the best health solutions available ”.

-Likewise, it highlights that it is working jointly with the AMFEM to form a network with previous and new generations of students to demonstrate what the role of doctors in the pharmaceutical industry is and how they can develop their careers within this field with its characteristics of excellence having been part of this recognition.
+Likewise, it highlights that it is working jointly with the AMFEM to form a network with previous and new generations of students to demonstrate what is the role that doctors have in the pharmaceutical industry and how they can develop their career within this field with its characteristics of excellence having been part of this recognition.

 During the event, and on behalf of the students, there was the participation of Hugo Javier Sosa Arámbula, a student at the Autonomous University of Sinaloa, who thanked both institutions for their support, in addition to highlighting the enormous effort that the students represented to achieve their student goals in a context of social distance and where most schools held activities remotely.